na-na-hi/renget/archive/vrgheadsets.md

 Aside from just looking bad, not being able to maintain a smooth framerate in VR can actually make you feel sick, so it's important to make sure your PC is up to par.

 If you're looking to upgrade or build a new PC for VR, Logical Increments is a good place to start since they have a [guide specifically for VR builds](https://www.logicalincrements.com/articles/vrguide).

+If you've got any questions, post in the thread, and we'll try to help.

 #####--- CURRENT HEADSETS ---#